Probate Q&A Series

 • Vehicles up to $40,000 value may qualify under motor vehicle statutes for simplified collection.

-• Clerk of court approval is required to finalize any commission waiver.
+• Clerk of court approval is required before any commission is allowed.

 • Waived commissions do not eliminate other estate costs such as attorney fees or bond premiums.